Doctorate: Modern times

 In the shape of the German-style PhD, the modern research degree was first awarded in the US in 1861, at Yale University.
 This differed from the MD in that the latter was a vocational "professional degree" that trained students to apply or practice knowledge rather than generate it, similar to other students in vocational schools or institutes.
 In the UK, research doctorates initially took higher doctorates in Science and Letters, first introduced at Durham University in 1882.
 The PhD spread to the UK from the US via Canada and was instituted at all British universities from 1917.
 The first (titled a DPhil) was awarded at the University of Oxford.

 Following the MD, the next professional doctorate in the US, the Juris Doctor (JD), was established by the University of Chicago in 1902.
 However, it took a long time to be accepted, not replacing the Bachelor of Laws (LLB) until the 1960s, by which time the LLB was generally taken as a graduate degree.
 Notably, the JD and LLB curriculum were identical, with the degree being renamed as a doctorate, and it (like the MD) was not equivalent to the PhD, raising criticism that it was "not a 'true Doctorate.
 When professional doctorates were established in the UK in the late 1980s and early 1990s, they did not follow the US model.
 Still, they were set up as research degrees at the same level as PhDs but with some taught components and a professional focus for research work.

 Now usually called higher doctorates in the United Kingdom, the older-style doctorates take much longer to complete since candidates must show themselves to be leading experts in their subjects.
 These doctorates are less common than the PhD in some countries and are often awarded honoris causa.
 A degree beyond a doctorate, the habilitation is used for academic recruitment purposes in several countries within the EU.
 Especially in Germany, it can be a requirement for appointment as a Privatdozent or professor.
-The habilitation requires the candidate to either create a second, generally longer thesis or a portfolio of research publications.
+The habilitation requires the candidate to either produce a second, generally longer thesis or a portfolio of research publications.
 The habilitation aims to demonstrate independent and thorough research, experience in teaching and lecturing, and, more recently, the ability to generate supportive funding.